...

 Bucktail Jigs

 The bucktail jigs appear fluffy on the outside and have a super tight lure.
-These jigs are mostly recommended for action or trying to provoke the bass as you can ambush the bass and buzz around, which causes natural feeding strike.
+These jigs are mostly recommended for action or trying to provoke the bass as you can ambush the bass and buzz around, which causes a natural feeding strike.

 However, you shouldn’t make too much noise or action because that’s counterproductive.
 You may need a few tries before you get it right, but the bucktail jigs will definitely lift the game to the next level.